Last Updated on February 27, 2025 by Leah Hall

 This cocktail is tropical as all get out!
-The Hawaiian Creamsicle is a Stroh rum based cocktail, and dare I say transports you to the beach in Hawaii!
+This Stroh cocktail, the Hawaiian Creamsicle is a Stroh rum based cocktail, and dare I say transports you to the beach in Hawaii!

-So we have used Stroh Rum in cocktails before.
-In planning this one, we had come across some pineapple coconut juice that was begging for a tropical cocktail to be put in.
-And boom, this Hawaiian Creamsicle came to be.
-Now, this is not a true creamsicle.
-We didn’t use vanilla or whipped cream vodka (or even cream), and we didn’t use coconut rum like in a painkiller (rum, pineapple and coconut cream), but it’s kind of a mashup between the two drinks.
+We had come across some pineapple coconut juice that was begging to be used in a tropical cocktail.
+Add some Stroh rum, and boom, this Hawaiian Creamsicle came to be.
+Now, this is not a true creamsicle drink.
+We didn’t use vanilla or whipped cream vodka, and we didn’t use coconut rum like in a painkiller (rum, pineapple and coconut cream), but it’s kind of a mashup between the two drinks.
 And then of course we embellished from there, because duh.

 Stroh Cocktail

-The tropical flavors we used in this coconut, pineapple, rum, and orgeat will have you dreaming of beach vacations when you make this easy cocktail.
+The tropical flavors we used are coconut, pineapple, rum, and orgeat and will have you dreaming of beach vacations when you make this easy cocktail.
 This cocktail is getting us into the summertime spirit today, and we hope you will too!

 When we started this cocktail we knew the base was the aforementioned pineapple coconut juice and the Stroh Rum.
 We wanted another rum in that, so added Mezan XO Jamaica aged rum for some flavors of banana, spice and tobacco.
-Then, fresh lime and orange juice, orgeat (almond syrup) and cinnamon syrup for more tropical flavors.
+Then, fresh orange and lime juice, orgeat (almond syrup) and cinnamon syrup for more tropical flavors.

 This combo is fresh, light and oh so beachy.
 But it does pack a punch.
 Stroh isn’t a light rum, it’s Stroh 160 and overproof!